gammapy/gammapy/docs/gammapy/introduction.rst

 Other related packages
 ----------------------

-There are several other great open source packages for TeV data analysis (alphabetical order):
+There are several other great open source packages for gamma-ray data analysis (alphabetical order):

 * `act-analysis`_ --- a similar package as ``gammapy`` by Karl Kosack
 * `gammafits`_ --- an SED modeling and fitting package by Victor Zabalza